-- Ensure the diesel containers in the Building 4 Fire Pump Room are provided with adequate secondary containment. - Ensure a copy of the hazardous chemicals register is made available and is readily accessible to workers in all hazardous chemical storage areas. - Ensure that printed SDS copies are available and readily accessible for all hazardous chemicals (including the lead acid batteries) in each relevant storage area, as well as within a central storage hub. - Replace any expired SDS's with current versions (within 5 years from date of issue). - Require as a condition of service contract, that all contractors engaged at the site provide a register of the chemicals they intend to use/store on site as well as a current SDS. - Ensure all staff and contractors working within chemical storage areas at the site are provided with appropriate information, instruction, and training to ensure they are able to work safely in these areas.
+- Ensure appropriately sized spill kits are made available within the Northern and Southern Fire Pump Rooms. - Ensure a copy of the hazardous chemicals register is made available and is readily accessible to workers in all hazardous chemical storage areas. - Ensure that printed SDS copies are available and readily accessible for all hazardous chemicals in each relevant storage area, as well as within a central storage hub. - Require as a condition of service contract, that all contractors engaged at the site provide a register of the chemicals they intend to use/store on site as well as a current SDS. - Ensure all staff and contractors working within chemical storage areas at the site are provided with appropriate information, instruction, and training to ensure they are able to work safely in these areas.
 It is recommended that this be managed within the site induction. - Implement a periodic hazardous chemicals assessment at the site to ensure the requirements are being maintained and the register remains current.
 It is recommended that such a review is performed at least annually, or when significant changes are made to the hazardous chemicals used/stored on site. - A copy of this report and register should be made available to any staff and contractors working within the relevant areas at the site.